ClearStepsCLEARSTEPS AI

 Important Named Reactions

-Every named reaction that appears in CBSE Class 12 Chemistry board exams — with reagents, conditions, products, and tips on what examiners look for.
+Named reactions that appear in CBSE Class 12 Chemistry exams — with reagents, conditions, products, and tips on what examiners look for.

 Haloalkanes and Haloarenes